FaroukElhamdi/Food-Delivery-Project/README.md

 # Food-Delivery-Website

-my first official web-project.
+Omnifood Is A Great Food Delivery Website Using HTML, CSS and jQuery ..

-Omnifood is A great food-delivery website using HTML, CSS and jQuery ..
+This Is My First Official Web-Project.